CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/cupertino-forum-opens-doors--eliminates-membership-requirement-2024-06-26-20-45-38.369785.md

 - Various diplomatic and nation-building programs, such as the Twin Towns diplomatic program, the Nutmeg blog, and Cupertino Guides.
 - Events are on the horizon too.
 The first monthly summit will be scheduled soon, with more events to come once the Events Secretary has been elected.
 ### Join the Cupertino Forum at https://discord.cupertino.forum
-[Here is the document that describes how the forum works in detail:]( https://docs.google.com/document/d/1Up5o60SfCa-snuXolb1Evu0NzBOnzfuRvgzZAtRIrSY/edit?usp=sharing)
+[Here is the document that describes how the forum works in detail]( https://docs.google.com/document/d/1Up5o60SfCa-snuXolb1Evu0NzBOnzfuRvgzZAtRIrSY/edit?usp=sharing)